I'm a digital marketing consultant specialized in influencer marketing, content marketing, and SEO.

 Like chatbots, these tools use NLP to decipher voice queries.
 After repeated one-to-one interactions with the same user, they start understanding minute nuances of human language.
 Over time, their responses change from vague to accurate.

 Since most branded websites are low on accessibility, AI’s voice search can give your brand a competitive edge.
 In this way, you can meet the special needs of disabled customers.
 You can also qualify as ADA (Americans with Disabilities Act) compliant, which is a hallmark of credibility for web-savvy brands.
+You can also encourage them to use VPNs to secure their online privacy as it is an essential tool nowadays

 Smart brands are always prepared for contingencies.
 But traditional project management tools don’t facilitate the advance planning of people and resources.
 They help in post-mortem analysis of crisis situations, which holds no value to proactive managers.